jurassiscripts/velociraptor/README.md

 ### Watch

-Use the `watch` property to watch for file changes and restart processes automatically
+Use the `watch` property to watch for file changes and restart processes automatically.

 > Only local files from entry point module graph are watched